Cades Cove Scenic Loop, Tennessee

 John Oliver Cabin, Cades Cove Loop, Smoky Mountain National Park.

 One of the first cabins you come across is the John Oliver cabin.
-The cabin stayed in the Oliver family for more than a century and is the oldest standing structure in the park.
+The cabin remained in the Oliver family for more than a century and is the park’s oldest standing structure.

-The Primitive Baptist Church is one of the latest buildings to be added to the National Register of Historical Society.
+The Primitive Baptist Church is one of the latest buildings to be added to the National Register of Historic Places.

 Another cabin that comes into view is the Dan Lawson Place.
 The original brick chimney is still in place today.

-Farther along, is the Tipton place.
-An interesting fact is that the owner, Colonel Hamp Tipton never lived in it.
-His daughters, Lucy and Lizzie lived in the cabin and they are remembered still as being school teachers in the Cove.
+Further along is the Tipton place.
+An interesting fact is that the owner, Colonel Hamp Tipton, never lived in it.
+His daughters, Lucy and Lizzie, lived in the cabin, and they are still remembered as schoolteachers in the Cove.

 If you are planning to travel to Pigeon Forge or Gatlinburg, visit Cades Cove Scenic Loop for a step back into history.
 This is a day trip I highly recommend when visiting the Great Smokies.